Sllambias/yucca/README.md

 Preprocessing is carried out using the `yucca_preprocess` command.
 For advanced usage see: [`run_scripts_advanced.py`](yucca/documentation/tutorials/run_scripts_advanced.md#preprocessing)

-Basic Yucca preprocessing relies on three components.
+Basic Yucca preprocessing relies on three CLI flags.
-  1. The target task-converted raw data to be preprocessed specified with the required **-t** flag.
+  1. **-t**: The target task-converted raw data to be preprocessed.
-  2. The Planner class.
+  2. **-pl**: The Planner class.
 The Planner is responsible for determining *what* we do in preprocessing and *how* it is done.
 This includes setting the normalization, resizing, resampling and transposition operations and any values associated with them.
 The planner class defaults to the `YuccaPlanner` but it can also be any custom planner found or created in the [Planner directory](yucca/planning) and its subdirectories.
-The planner can be changed using the **-pl** flag.
-  3. The Preprocessor class.
+  3. **-pr**: The Preprocessor class.
 The Preprocessor is a work horse, that receives an instruction manual from the Planner which it carries out.
 The Preprocessor can be one of `YuccaPreprocessor` (default), `ClassificationPreprocessor` and `UnsupervisedPreprocessor`.
 The only aspect in which they differ is how they expect the ground truth to look.
 The `YuccaPreprocessor` expects to find images, the `ClassificationPreprocessor` expects to find .txt files with image-level classes and the `UnsupervisedPreprocessor` expects to not find any ground truth.
-This can be changed using the **-pr** flag.

 An example of preprocessing a task called `Task001_Brains` with the default planner and the `ClassificationPreprocessor`:
 ```